-To get a better understanding of the differences, watch the video below, and visit the USPTO (United States Patent & Trademark Office).
+To get a better understanding of the differences, visit the USPTO (United States Patent & Trademark Office) website.

 Registering a trademark, patent, or copyright takes time and money.
 It’s also not for every business but may be the right choice for certain businesses at certain times.
-Your best bet is again to talk with a lawyer that specializes in the protection you’re looking for to better understand exactly how much it will cost and when the right time is for you to register it for your business.
-Make sure to checkout my legal resource roundup for your best options to find a lawyer to help you.
+Your best bet is, again, to talk with a lawyer who specializes in the protection you’re looking for to better understand exactly how much it will cost and when the right time is for you to register it for your business.
+Make sure to check out our legal resource roundup for your best options to find a lawyer to help you.

-Starting an online business is one thing, but building a long term, sustainable and defensible business is a completely different thing.
-No matter what type of business you run, you’ll always face threats to it, that’s why it’s important that you spend some time identifying your business’ weaknesses so that you can properly defend yourself upfront against the majority of issues that will arise.
+Starting an online business is one thing, but building a long term, sustainable, and defensible business is a completely different thing.
+No matter what type of business you run, you’ll always face threats to it, that’s why it’s important to spend some time identifying your business’ weaknesses so you can properly defend yourself upfront against the majority of issues that will arise.